 Aisle Width vs. Forklift Turning Radius

 Running wider aisles than the equipment requires is pure lost storage.
-A 100,000-square-foot warehouse that reduces aisle width by 3 feet can often gain one to two additional pallet rows per rack bank, which translates into 15% to 25% more usable pallet positions without moving a wall.
+We've seen a 100,000-square-foot warehouse reduce aisle width by 3 feet and gain one to two additional pallet rows per rack bank.
+That's 15% to 25% more usable pallet positions without moving a wall.

 The trade-off is equipment cost and picker speed.
 Narrower aisles mean slower turns and tighter tolerances.
-In markets where industrial rents have doubled since 2020, narrower aisles almost always win.
+In markets where industrial rents have doubled since 2020, we almost always recommend going narrower.
 A free rack layout planner can help visualize how aisle width changes affect total pallet capacity before any racking is moved.

 Lever 04